 Cats burn a lot of calories in winter trying to stay warm, so the extra intake of calories they don’t have to hunt or scavenge (and thereby burn more calories) are a welcome addition.
-Consider putting out an extra can of food or pick up a bag of food and disperse in mornings and evenings.
-Restaurant takeout boxes and plastic or paper plates work to keep food off the ground and available for cats.
+Consider putting out an extra can of food or pick up a bag of cat food and disperse in mornings and evenings.
+Restaurant takeout boxes, foil pie pans, and plastic or paper plates work to keep food off the ground and available for cats.

 Work with other caretakers in your area to coordinate a feeding time and place, or just discuss the best ways you can offer them your assistance with the local colony of cats.
 You can be sure they would appreciate the assistance!

 For only $24/month, you get 24/7 unlimited online vet care

 Shelters are incredibly easy and inexpensive to build from scratch or you can modify an existing dog house to accommodate a cat.
 There are a few things to consider when building for feral cats (or any type of cat) and the first rule is: Insulation matters.

 Whether you choose to set out a small pre-built outdoor home for cats, redesign a dog house, or build a specially designed shelter from scratch, make sure the walls and floors are insulated and that they can escape the area if snow builds up around the entrance.